- Information for Employees

 Define legally dependent children.
 Natural-born or adopted children of the employee or spouse considered as dependents of the eligible employee for federal income tax purposes as filed with the Internal Revenue Service.

 Can I use my part-time benefits of 6 hours in conjunction with my dependent status if I am a legal dependent of a full-time employee?
 This benefit cannot be combined with an additional benefit if the part-time employee is also the spouse or dependent child of a benefits eligible full-time employee.

 Am I automatically eligible for tuition assistance if I enroll for a class?
-No, there is an application process that is necessary for the educational development program.
-Deadlines for making application are listed on the application form.
+No, there is a form that must be completed for the educational development program.
+Deadlines for submitting the form are listed below.